docknetwork/api-docs/source/index.html.md

 <h1 id="dock-api-revocationstatus">Revocation Status</h1>

-After the registry is being revoked or unrevoked, you can check its status.
-These are the operations to check revocation status.
+After the registry is being revoked or unrevoked, you can check its status with the registry id and revocation id.

 ## Get revocation status